Crustless Quiche Bake Recipe

 - 1. In a large skillet, cook bacon over medium heat until crisp.
 Remove to paper towels with a slotted spoon; drain, reserving 2 tablespoons drippings.

 - 2. In the drippings, saute the mushrooms, green pepper and onions until tender.
-Add pimientos and sherry if desired; cook until liquid is evaporated.
+Add pimientos and, if desired, sherry; cook until liquid is evaporated.

 - 3. In a large bowl, whisk the eggs, milk, thyme, seasoned salt, mustard and dill.
 Add the bacon, mushroom mixture and 3 cups cheese.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.

 Bake, uncovered, at 350° for 35 minutes.
 Sprinkle with remaining cheese.
 Bake 5-10 minutes longer or until a knife inserted near the center comes out clean and cheese is melted.
 Let stand for 10 minutes before cutting .